 “Our customers are already actively sharing photos on social channels to get real-time feedback from friends and family, so we thought we’d take that one step further,” Warby Parker co-founder David Gilboa told The New York Post.

 Warby Parker was able to drive a lot of social sharing of user-generated content (UGC) using simple packaging CTAs and some influencer marketing.
 It’s a great example of how brands can leverage the specific physics of social media to grow their businesses faster.
 Few, however, have done it better than the D2C makeup brand Glossier.

-Glossier — How Glossier uses 800,000 micro-influencers to drive sales
+Glossier — How Glossier uses their 1.7M micro-influencers to drive sales

-With 500M daily active users, Instagram is much more than a way to promote or advertise your brand—it is a market that can drive the growth of a brand all on its own.
+With more than 1B monthly users, Instagram is much more than a way to promote or advertise your brand, it’s a market that can drive the growth of a brand all on its own.

 Instagram has always been an important part of the Glossier business.
 Early on, it was mostly a way to get product feedback.
 Then, Glossier realized that people liked posting pictures of their deliveries on the platform, and the company saw a behavior that it wanted to encourage more of.

 Glossier started packaging sets of stickers with each Glossier delivery, encouraging its customers to customize their deliveries and share an image to Instagram:

 The stickers that come with your standard Glossier delivery.

 An example of the kind of UGC that Glossier customers create and upload after customizing their deliveries with their Glossier stickers.

 Just about every Glossier product comes loaded with both whitespace and stickers, an ideal combination for a product which can be easily customized in different ways.